top of page

 4) See your dentist within an hour.

-If you have a knocked-out tooth (avulsed tooth), come see us immediately.
-If you can, call ahead so we can clear the dentist's chair for your arrival.
+See us immediately if you have a knocked-out tooth (avulsed tooth).
+Call ahead so we can clear the emergency dentist's chair for your arrival if you can.

 A man with a worried face is holding his hand on his cheek